hayesjt/preoccupied_pup/README.md

 - Owner
 - Dog
 - Feeding Data
+- Medication Data
 - Training Data
 - Activity Data
 - Mood Data
 - Grooming Data
-- Medication Data
 - Notes Data

-### Roadmap

 #### MVP

-- Owners can log in
+- Owners can log in/Sign up
-- Owners can enter in dog
+- Owners can enter in a dog
 - Owners can add in dog data (feeding, training, activity, mood, grooming, and notes)

 #### 2.0

 - Graph out dogs monthly activity (last 30 days)
 - Be able to add medications
 - Be able to add a profile picture of your dog

+Note: 2.0 was completed during project time.

 #### 3.0